rly/PoGo-Raid-Organizer/README.md

 - Currently this runs on a local node.js server.

-## Pros and Cons
+## Pros and Cons of Automatic Channel Creation

-Use of this bot has some advantages:
+Use of the automatic channel creation feature has some advantages:
-- Users can easily get the exact location and other information about an active raid, preventing confusion.
 - Raid discussions are isolated in single channels.
 Users can easily see the current status of coordinating a raid by reading the most recent few messages in a raid channel.
 - In raid channels, users can easily see information about the Pokemon name, location (name, Google Maps URL, map image), and end time.
 - Users can easily see which raids are active by looking at the channel list.